eohtake/javaplugin64/README.md

 ## Limitations

 - This module manages only Java Plugin 64-Bits versions.
-- In some browsers or applications that run in 32-bits, you will need to install the 32 bits version of Java manually.
+- In some browsers or applications that run in 32-bits, you will need to install the 32 bits version of Java manually or adapt this module to work as required.

 ## Development

-* Clone this module and if you want to add features to it, please, send a pull request.
+* You can clone this module and if you want to add features to it, please, send a pull request.
-* You can fork it and post your own version, give the credit if you think I deserve it. :-)
+* You can fork it and post your own version.